What Does “Sexual Imposition” Mean in the State of Ohio?

 Is “Sexual Imposition” a Felony?

-Recently, our office represented a young man in a surrounding county who was accused of “Sexual Imposition” surrounding an encounter with a former girlfriend, who, after drinking heavily, disappeared with our client into his bedroom.
+Recently, our office represented a young man in a surrounding county.
+He was accused of “Sexual Imposition” surrounding an encounter with a former girlfriend.
+The girlfriend, who after drinking heavily, disappeared with our client into his bedroom.
 She later claimed that she was too intoxicated to object to extended sexual touching.
 After meeting with the police and a thorough investigation about what this young lady posted on social media, law enforcement elected not to file criminal charges.
-This resolution was of critical importance to our client because, even though the crime of “Sexual Imposition” is a misdemeanor, it is a sex offense that requires registration as a sex offender for 15 years.
+This resolution was of critical importance to our client.
+Even though “Sexual Imposition” is a misdemeanor, it requires registration as a sex offender for 15 years.
 This is a horrible requirement that has completely ruined many persons’ lives.